giulianopz/programming/README.md

 - Knuth, Patashnik, and Graham, Concrete Mathematics: A Foundation for Computer Science
 - Bishop, Pattern Recognition and Machine Learning
 - Norvig, Paradigms of Artificial Intelligence Programming
+- Tanenbaum and Wetherall, Computer Networks (6ed)
+- Kurose and Ross, Computer Networking: A Top-Down Approach

 ---